Anish-M-code/Metadata-Remover/SECURITY.md

 # Using Metadata-Remover Securely

-Metadata-Remover Project uses external programs exiftool and ffmpeg for detecting and removing metadata, rest of the program is written either in pure python or pure C , only libmat2 from https://0xacab.org/jvoisin/mat2/ has been used for audio and torrent support in python version , no other third party packages were used due to security reasons.
+Metadata-Remover Project uses external programs exiftool and ffmpeg for detecting and removing metadata, rest of the program is written either in pure python or pure C , only mutagen and libmat2 from https://0xacab.org/jvoisin/mat2/ has been used for audio and torrent support in python version , no other third party packages were used due to security reasons.

 It is strongly advised to use Metadata-Remover only on Media you trust , incase if you have to process untrusted media it is strongly